Financial-Times/dotcom-reliability-kit/packages/fetch-error-handler/README.md

 Some of the options below result in more errors being caught, you can weigh this up when implementing in your own code.

-In all of the APIs below, if the reponse `ok` property is `false`, i.e. when the status code is `400` or greater, then errors will be thrown.
+In all of the APIs below, if the response `ok` property is `false`, i.e. when the status code is `400` or greater, then errors will be thrown.

 ### Wrap the fetch function